chandanankush/TextToQR/README.md

 - Open `QRCodeGenerator/QRCodeGenerator.xcodeproj` in Xcode (macOS app target).
 - Build and run.
-- Click "Choose Root Folder" to point the app at a directory containing your team's QR text files (supports subfolders).
+- The app stores QR texts under `Application Support/<bundle id>/QRCodes`.
-- Start typing to generate a QR without saving; click Save or Save As to persist.
+- Start typing to generate a QR without saving; click Save or Save As to persist within the app library.
 - Or select a file to load and regenerate its QR; edit and Save to update that file.

 See `docs/DEVELOPMENT.md` for detailed setup instructions.